Quick Reference

 - markup language designed to format plain text documents

-Glossary Term Entry Location: Tools & Techniques - Markdown
+Glossary Term Entry Location: Tools & Techniques, Documentation-Specific - Markdown

 market